Rand-ludtke/rand-dnd/content/sessions/🌊 Session; Ambush, Ruins, and Ghostly Guidance.md

 ### Key Drops

-- **Clues Left Behind**: If Sable escapes or is defeated, he leaves a **Black Feather with a Red Thread** around it—a subtle hint of the Moonlight Pirates’ involvement, as their crew members often mark themselves with similar symbols.
+- **Clues Left Behind**: If Sable is defeated, he leaves a letter that says it was ordered by the now deceased Hulil Lutan.

 ---